Bonfire Night – How to Preserve the Wildlife

 Despite careful planning, landscape gardening can sometimes present challenges.
 Here are some common issues you may encounter and tips on how to address them.

 Design challenges, such as uneven terrain or limited space, can be overcome with creative solutions.
-Consider tiered plantings, retaining walls, or vertical gardens to optimize your available space and create visual interest.
+Consider tiered plantings, retaining walls, or vertical gardens to optimise your available space and create visual interest.

 If you find yourself struggling to maintain your landscape garden, consider simplifying or reevaluating your design.
 Opt for low-maintenance plants, reduce lawn areas, or incorporate automation systems to make maintenance tasks more manageable.